sassoftware/viya4-monitoring-kubernetes/logging/Log_Retention.md

    `kubectl -n logging patch pvc data_node -p '{"spec":{"resources":{"requests":{"storage":"nnGi"}}}}'`
    * Where ***logging*** is the namespace into which the log-monitoring components have been deployed in your installation.
-   * Where ***data_node*** is the Elasticsearch data node (pod) to resize (for example, `data-v4m-es-data-0`).
+   * Where ***data_node*** is the OpenSearch node (pod) to resize (for example, `v4m-es-v4m-es-0`).
    * Where ***nnGi*** is the amount (for example, 70Gi) to increase the PVC storage.
-   * Repeat this command for each of the three Elasticsearch data nodes (that is, `data-v4m-es-data-0`, `data-v4m-es-data-1`, and `data-v4m-es-data-2`).
+   * Repeat this command for each of the three OpenSearch nodes (that is, `v4m-es-v4m-es-0`, `v4m-es-v4m-es-1`, and `v4m-es-v4m-es-2`).

-3. Scale up the statefulSet that controls the Elasticsearch data nodes by entering the following command:
+3. Scale up the statefulSet that controls the OpenSearch nodes by entering the following command:

-    `kubectl -n logging scale statefulset v4m-es-data --replicas=3`
+    `kubectl -n logging scale statefulset v4m-es --replicas=3`
    * Where ***logging*** is the namespace into which the log-monitoring components have been deployed in your installation.
-   * This command results in the creation of three new "v4m-es-data-*" pods that are linked to the existing (but now larger) PVCs.
+   * This command results in the creation of three new "v4m-es-*" pods that are linked to the existing (but now larger) PVCs.

-If you are maintaining customized configuration information (that is, using the USER_DIR functionality), consider updating the contents of the `logging/user-values-elasticsearch.yaml` file to reflect the larger PVC size.
+If you are maintaining customized configuration information (that is, using the USER_DIR functionality), consider updating the contents of the `logging/user-values-opensearch.yaml` file to reflect the larger PVC size.
 Doing so ensures that your updated configuration is re-created if you redeploy the log-monitoring components.
 For information about the USER_DIR feature, see [Customize the Deployment](README.md#customize-the-deployment) in the README